apache/stratos/samples/applications/tomcat/README.md

 Tomcat Application
 ==================
 Tomcat application provides an Apache Tomcat 7 cluster.
-It only contains the tomcat cartridge and has no cartridge groups or any dependencies.
+It has no cartridge groups or any dependencies.

 Application folder structure
 ----------------------------